sequenceiq/slider/src/site/markdown/testing.md

 #### To propagate changes in hoya-core through to the funtest classes for
 testing, you must build/install the hoya packages from the root assembly.

+## Limitations of hoya-funtest

+1. All tests run from a single client -workload can't scale
+1. Output from failed AM and containers aren't collected